 Anabolic steroids are manmade substances related to testosterone (male sex hormone).
 Doctors use anabolic steroids to treat hormone problems in men, delayed puberty, and muscle loss from some diseases.

 Anabolic steroids are only one type of steroid.
-Other types of steroids include cortisol, estrogen, and progesterone.
+Other types of steroids include cortisol, estrogen and progesterone.
 These are different chemicals and do not have the same effects.

 Abuse of anabolic steroids has been linked with serious health problems.
 They include:

-High blood pressure
+- High blood pressure

-Changes in blood cholesterol (increases in “bad” cholesterol or LDL, decreases in “good” cholesterol or HDL)
+- Changes in blood cholesterol (increases in “bad” cholesterol or LDL, decreases in “good” cholesterol or HDL)

-Heart attack or stroke (even in young people)
+- Heart attack or stroke (even in young people)

-Liver disease, including cancer
+- Liver disease, including cancer

-Kidney problems or failure
+- Kidney problems or failure

-Breast growth and shrinking of testicles
+- Breast growth and shrinking of testicles

-Low sperm count/infertility (unable to have children)
+- Low sperm count/infertility (unable to have children)

-Increased risk for prostate cancer
+- Increased risk for prostate cancer

-Growth of facial hair
+- Growth of facial hair

-Changes in or end of menstrual cycle/getting your period
+- Changes in or end of menstrual cycle/getting your period

-Enlargement of clitoris
+- Enlargement of the clitoris sex organ

-“Some people who abuse steroids take pills; others use needles to inject steroids into their muscles.”
+Some people who abuse steroids take pills; others use needles to inject steroids into their muscles.